 What sets MIT apart is our personal engagement with asylum seeking communities.
-We hold open information sessions, make personal visits, talk over the phone, work through WhatsApp, and use social media to provide one-on-one assistance and general updates.
-This personal approach has resulted in the comprehensive delivery of reliable information, successful asylum and family reunification applications, and has won us the refugee community’s trust and respect.
+We hold open information sessions, make home visits, talk over the phone, communicate through WhatsApp, and use social media to provide one-on-one assistance and general updates.
+This personal approach has resulted in the comprehensive delivery of reliable information, many successful asylum and family reunification applications, and has won us the trust and respect of the refugee community.

 As part of our continuing expansion, MIT aims to utilize its unique position to identify key issues, suggest viable solutions, and advocate for reform and improvement of asylum systems.